Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdchar.md

 ## Units

-Neither of these unit characters are printable but they facilitate character addition and character subtractionz.
+Neither of these unit characters are printable but they facilitate character addition and character subtraction.

 ### Zero character